What is a Misdemeanor & How LongDoes It Stay On Your Record?

 Some common examples of misdemeanor offenses include:

-• DUI (Driving Under the Influence): Often charged as a misdemeanor for first-time offenders, though it can escalate to a felony with repeat offenses or aggravating factors.
+• DUI (Driving Under the Influence): It’s usually a misdemeanor for first-time offenders.
+But, it can become a felony for repeat offenses or aggravating factors.

 • Simple Assault: Minor altercations that do not result in serious injury can be classified as misdemeanors.